Are you into science?

 - investigate diversity in your present setting.

-This online course will be centered around three major projects and accompanied by readings, written discussions, live oral discussions, and small group virtual activities.
+This online course will be centered around three major projects and accompanied by readings, written discussions, and live oral discussions.
 Read ED 100 Course Syllabus.

 Eligible High School Students: 11th and 12th graders with at least a B average and who are enrolled at our eight partner high schools: